GoGoKo699/Random-Density-Matrix/README.md

 #### Usage
 In this example, there are files that output every plot in the article, generated with the real normal distribution.
 An option of the complex normal distribution is provided in each python code.
-Please switch 'normal'  from ' 'real' ' to ' 'complex' ' in the code.
+Please switch `normal`  from `'real' ` to `'complex'` in the code.

 ##### How to cite